Waterproofing Cinder Block Walls and CMU's

-Concrete blocks and cinder blocks, as well as split face blocks and lightweight blocks are all referred to as CMUs (concrete masonry units).
+Concrete blocks and cinder blocks, as well as split face blocks and lightweight blocks, are all referred to as CMUs (concrete masonry units).
 CMUs are used for the construction of load-bearing foundation walls, basement walls, partition walls, exterior walls, retaining walls, and non-load bearing partition walls.
-Employing reinforcement bars and filling the hollow cores with grout results in strong structural walls.
-CMU's may look similar but there are big differences among them.
+Employing reinforcement bars and filling the hollow cores with concrete results in strong structural walls.
+CMU's may look similar, but there are big differences among them!

 Standard (high-density) concrete blocks are made from cast concrete – Portland cement, sand, and gravel.
 Compared to typical structural concrete, they are made with a higher percentage of sand and a lower percentage of gravel and water for a stiffer mixture which holds its shape when removed from the block mold.
-The typical high-density concrete block (8 by 8 by 16 inches with two cores) weighs 36 to 42 lbs. per block.
+The typical high-density concrete block (8 x 8 x 16 inches with two cores) weighs 36-42 lbs. per block.

 "Cinder block" is an archaic term from the time when power plants and coke ovens in steel mills produced huge amounts of "cinders" from burning coal.
 They were patented back in 1917.
 Modern cinder blocks are usually made with volcanic pumice instead of cinder unless there is a nearby coal-fired power station or cement kiln to supply pulverized cinders or fly ash.

 There are builders that prefer cinder blocks because they are much easier to work with.
 Compared to a heavyweight concrete block, a typical cinder block weighs only 26-33 lbs.
 However, cinder blocks are more subject to moisture, water seepage, radon gas, salt deposits, and efflorescence (white powdery residue) problems because of their high porosity.
 Which is why they are generally used in interior non-moisture construction or outdoors for barrier walls, hardscape, and fences.